petervanhemert/ASP.NET-CORE-1.1-Development-with-SSL/README.md

 Visual Studio 2017

 Create New ASP>NET Core Web Application(.NET Core).
-Select Web Application and be sure that you have "ASP.NET Core 1.1" selected in the dropdown.
+Select Web Application and be sure that you have "ASP.NET Core 1.1" selected in the dropdown and Individual User Accounts.
+......Capture 1......